-If you enjoyed this brief summary, call 0800 144 4731 to request your free copy of the full 2018 Spring Markets Commentary now!
+If you enjoyed this brief summary, call 0800 144 4731 to request your free copy of the full 2018 Winter Markets Commentary now!

 Investing in equity markets involves the risk of loss and there is no guarantee that all or any capital invested will be repaid.
 The value of your investments may fluctuate.
 International currency fluctuations may result in a higher or lower investment return.
 Past performance is never a guarantee of future returns.